Culture

 The Reserve Bank is keeping interest rates high

-The goal is drive down spending in the economy to encourage businesses to drop inflated prices to a manageable level.
-And while we can see in recent economic data that spending is way down and retail business have indeed been dropping prices to keep their customers - often to prices the businesses cannot sustain - it's service providers like utilities, insurance, healthcare and petrol that are keeping their prices high, thus propping up inflation.
+The goal?
+Drive down spending in the economy, which is supposed to encourage businesses to drop inflated prices to a manageable level.
+And while we can see in recent economic data that spending is way down and retail businesses have indeed dropped prices to keep their customers – often to prices the businesses cannot sustain – it's service providers like utilities, insurance, healthcare and petrol that are keeping their prices high.
+And coincidentally, these are the things you can't cut out of your budget.

 We're at a stalemate: spending in the economy is at a low, but the prices of service essentials just won't drop.